September 12, 2021 Washtenaw Community College

 The college will continue to phase in on-campus student services and co-curricular opportunities throughout the fall semester as we transition back toward full on-campus operations and experiences at WCC.

-For those students not ready to return to campus – or who’ve gained an appreciation for the convenience of online learning – we’re continuing to offer enhanced distance learning opportunities in Fall 2021.
+For those students not ready to return to campus – or who’ve gained an appreciation for the convenience of online learning – we’re continuing to offer enhanced distance learning opportunities in Winter 2022.

 Along with traditional on-demand online courses, we’re continuing to offer virtual classroom experiences developed and fine-tuned during the pandemic.
 In a virtual classroom, classes are scheduled at set days and times and allows students to engage in traditional class discussion in a virtual environment.

-Visit our Fall 2021 class schedule and look for the types of classes that are right for you: In-person, mixed mode (lectures online, labs on-campus), virtual classrooms or online classes.
+Visit our Winter 2022 class schedule and look for the types of classes that are right for you: In-person, mixed mode (lectures online, labs on-campus), virtual classrooms or online classes.

 Resources & Links